L-Nash/Project_4/README.md

 ## Conclusion:
 We were able to achieve a good overall accuracy score on our final model.
 But, results specifically for the diabetes class were not as expected.
-And, although we were unable to predict prediabetes we learned a lot about the need to incorporate methods to balance our sample.
-Overall our model needs further refinement before we would be able to use it in a practical application.
+And, although we were unable to predict prediabetes, we learned a lot about the need to incorporate methods to balance our sample.
+Overall, our model needs further refinement before we would be able to use it in a practical application.